tomjoht/tomjoht.github.io/_restapicourse/restapi1_9.md

 ---
-title: 1.9 Pull out values from the JSON
+title: 1.9 Access the values from the JSON
-permalink: /restapi1_9/
+permalink: /restapicourse1-9/
 categories:
 - api-doc
 keywords: